Shubam081220/Resume-Checking-/README.md

 - [License](#license)
 - [Contact](#contact)

-## Why do we need Resume Screening?
+## Why do we need Resume Checking?

 - For each recruitment, companies take out the resume, referrals and go through them manually.
 - Companies often received thousands of resumes for every job posting.